Gerosity/Nika-SkinChanger-/README.md

-Forked by Gerosity
+Forked by Gerosity.

 All that I have added is an easier way to test/change skin id's for the skin changer.
-Check Nika.ini for this To add this to your fork (or the original Nika):
+Check Nika.ini for this.

+To add this to your fork (or the original Nika):
 1. Look in Random.hpp, lines 187 - 223
 2. Look in CibfugKiader.hpp, lines 43 - 80 and lines 111 - 148